 The annual security report appears in the "Annual Security Report" section of the University's Street Smarts publication.
-The from the Campus Safety and Security web page, where it is listed under the Annual Security Report section.
+The Street Smarts publication can be viewed or downloaded from the Campus Safety and Security web page, where it is listed under the Annual Security Report section.
 Copies of this publication are available at the San Francisco campus.
 Students can also obtain copies of this publication by sending a request to Business Services and Facilities at bsf@ggu.edu.